Internet security: How to protect your digital life from hackers and viruses

 It’s not been updated in a while but the Ultimate Boot CD is a free download which, when burnt to a disc, offers a huge range of useful tools to recover a downed PC, including data recovery, secure file deletion and anti-virus.

-Also helpful to have a copy of free Linux OS Ubuntu on a USB memory stick.
+Also it can be helpful to have a copy of free Linux OS Ubuntu on a USB memory stick.
 Provided your PC is setup to boot from USB it can provide a fully-functional modern operating system in minutes, no installation required.

 Secondary email address